deviantony/docker-elk/README.md

 ## Configuration

+> **Note**
-*:information_source: Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.*
+> Configuration is not dynamically reloaded, you will need to restart individual components after any configuration
+> change.

 ### How to configure Elasticsearch